 Colin and Sue are renting a 2-bedroom 2-bath in Cerro Punta for $400.
 The views are incredible (see photo below).
 You will get to see the many of these rental properties.
 No slideshows.
 You get to walk through the house and the yard and talk to the expat tenants.
 There are pros and cons to living in each area.
 You’ll learn exactly what they are so you can make an informed decision about where to relocate to in Panama (if you decide Panama is right for you).

 YES, you will get to see real estate during the Panama Relocation Tour!
 You’ll see condos for rent near Coronado.
 You’ll get to visit expats in their homes, find out what they paid for rent, and learn about their experiences living in Panama.
-We will see rentals in Boquete and perhaps one or two properties for sale ( but there is no commision being paid for any real estate).
-We will even visit the furnished house I rented for $600 a month.
+We will see rentals in various areas ( but there is no commission being paid for any real estate).
+We will even visit the furnished house I rented for $600 a month when I moved to Panama which now rents for $695.
 Sometimes we look at a property or two in Volcan too.
 As we drive through or past various neighborhoods, I will tell you what homes cost and what they rent for so you’ll have a general idea of prices in Panama.
 The information I provide is based on talking to a LOT of expats in that area.

 You’ll get to see the beaches, the towns, and the mountains.
 We’ll visit a farmer’s market so you can see the variety of fruits and vegetables available.